 Apart from text descriptions and professional-looking imagery, you can add other features to your listings:

 - Maps.
 These will help your users see where the property is located exactly, as well as assess the surrounding territory and amenities.
 How can you integrate maps into your listings?
 Use the Google Maps APIs.
-If you find this task challenging, consider hiring our real estate website developer to assist you.
+If you find this task challenging, consider hiring our real estate WordpRess website development team to assist you.

 - Videos.
 These are even more informative than images.
 They create a sense of being right at the place.
 If you can afford it, use copters to shoot videos that give users a bird’s eye view of a property.